ethstorage/ethstorage-doc/overview/overview-faq.md

 # FAQ

-## What's the difference between EthStorage and other discentrolized storage such as IPFS and Arweave?
+## What's the difference between EthStorage and other discentralized storage such as IPFS, Filecoin, and Arweave?

-The key distinction between EthStorage and other decentralized storage options like IPFS and Arweave is its seamless integration with Ethereum, enhancing the development experience for builders within the Ethereum ecosystem.
+The key distinction between EthStorage and other decentralized storage options like IPFS, Filecoin, and Arweave is its seamless integration with Ethereum, enhancing the development experience for builders within the Ethereum ecosystem.
 With EthStorage, there are no additional tokens involved besides ETH, no need for extra wallets to be installed, and no learning curve for new technology stacks beyond Ethereum.

 Additionally, EthStorage offers a programmable dynamic storage interface, whereas alternative options provide static storage solutions.
+Specifically, EthStorage offers a CRUD (create, read, update, delete) interface, enabling operations on a key-value store (KV-store), where each value is referred to as a blob.

 ## What sets EthStorage apart from other DA solutions like Celestia, Avail, and EigenDA?